Small-Loan-Studio/TGO/README.md

 but do go through the PR process & writeup so that we have a full history of what got merged and why
 - For particularly complicated / expansive changes please do not merge without review.
-If you need attention on the PR tag Ahria or envy in #tgo-programming.
+If you need attention on the PR tag envy in #tgo-programming.

 ##### For non-engineering submissions
 Most of above process is focused on **GDScript and technical changes** but